chipnetics/vfltk/README.md

 # FLTK in V

-At minimum you will need these libraries:
+To use FLTK in V, at minimum you will need these libraries:
 - pthread
 - X11
 - Xext